A Quick Guide to 20 Best Bangkok Shopping Places

 My focus of the trip to Bangkok wasn’t on shopping itself but on exploring and sightseeing.
-Research the best shopping in Bangkok was also part of the mission.
-The hotel I stayed in Bangkok is within the Siam District and right opposite to MBK shopping centre.
-It was such a convenient spot and I’d stay there again next time in Bangkok.
-Truth is, you might be overwhelmed by the endless shopping choices in Bangkok.
+However research the best shopping in Bangkok was also part of the mission.
+The hotel I stayed in Bangkok is within the Siam District and right opposite to MBK shopping centre, therefore it was a super convenient spot and I’d stay there again next time in Bangkok.
+The thing is, you might be overwhelmed by the endless shopping choices in Bangkok.
 So where to start?
 Where can you find quality gems instead of cheap & nasty knockoffs?

 Here are 20 Best Bangkok Shopping Places including shopping centres and markets.